vc0150/vc0150.github.io/_posts/2020-02-01-Advance in Financial Machine Learning Study Notes.md

 **Solution: Fractional differentiiation**

 #### 5. Fixed-time horizon labeling - Classification
 Label price series/time bars using fixed time horizon, why not?
 1. time bars do not exhibit good statistical properties.
 2. the same threshold for assigning class applied regardless of the observed volatility.

-Naive solution: compute dynamic thresholds based on exponentially weighted moving standard deviation.
+Intermediate solution: compute dynamic thresholds based on exponentially weighted moving standard deviation.

 **Solution: The triple-barrier method**

+First set two horizontal barries defined by profit-taking and stop-loss limits, which are a dynamic function of estimated volatility.
+The third barrier is defined in terms of number of bars elapsed since the position was taken.

+- Touch Higher bar: 1
+- Touch Lower bar: -1
+- Touch Vertical bar: realized gain/loss or 0

 #### 6. Learning side and size simultaneously - Classification
 **Solution: Meta-labeling**